Chi-An-Chen/LViT-CB/README.md

-# LViT-CB : A Lightweight Vision Transformer with Competitive Blocks
+# LViT-CB : A Lightweight Vision Transformer with Competitive Blocks for Finger Vein Recognition
 <div align="center">

   [[`Paper`](https://ieeexplore.ieee.org/document/11130997)]

-  This is the official PyTorch implementation of LViT-CB: a lightweight Vision Transformer with Competitive Blocks.
+  This is the official PyTorch implementation of LViT-CB: A Lightweight Vision Transformer with Competitive Blocks for Finger Vein Recognition.
 LViT-CB is designed to be fast and efficient, while maintaining high biometric recognition quality.

   <img src="assets/model.png" width="50%"><br>
   Fig 1.
 Overall Architecture of LViT-CB model.